CiscoDevNet/awesome-webex/README.md

 *Utilities to consume with the Cisco Spark API*

 * [interactive tool](https://developer.ciscospark.com/quick-reference.html) - toogle "Test mode" in the API documentation (by Spark for Developers)
-* [postman-ciscospark](https://github.com/CiscoDevNet/postman-ciscospark) - scripted Postman collections to generate code and more (by CiscoDevNet)
+* [postman-ciscospark](https://github.com/CiscoDevNet/postman-ciscospark) - scripted Postman collections to generate code and more (by ObjectIsAdvantag)
 * [sparkcli](https://github.com/tdeckers/sparkcli) - a command line interface (by tdeckers)